WHAT IS SPECIAL OLYMPICS?

 Special Olympics N.W.T. is the territorial sport governing body responsible for the delivery of sport for people with intellectual disabilities in the Northwest Territories.
 It is a not-for- profit organization, registered as a charity within the NWT.
 Comprised entirely of volunteers, Special Olympics N.W.T. is governed by an 8-person Board of Directors.

 Special Olympics N.W.T.
 (SONWT) started in Yellowknife in 1989 with four athletes in bowling.
-Today, athletes participate in swimming, bowling, speed skating, rhythmic gymnastics and figure skating as well as mini-sessions (3 – 5 weeks) in track and field, golf and snowshoeing.
-There are also youth programs for those aged 2 – 11 – Active Start and Fundamentals.
-Over 45 athletes participate with the help of over 40 volunteers .
+Today, athletes participate in swimming, bowling, speed skating, rhythmic gymnastics and figure skating as well as mini-sessions (4 – 6 weeks) in track and field, golf and snowshoeing.
+There are also adult fitness programs and youth skills development programs ( Active Start and FUNdamentals) for those aged 3 – 11.
+Over 35 athletes participate with the help of over 45 volunteers .

 Funding is provided to SONWT through our fundraising partner Law Enforcement Torch Run, public donations, grants, corporate sponsors and special fundraising events.

-Community Affiliates SONWT is a community based program.
+SONWT is a community based program.
 Programs are delivered in the community through affiliates of Special Olympics operated by teams of volunteer coaches, or in partnership with community sports clubs.
-These programs give athletes the opportunity to train, on a minimum of a weekly basis, to improve their skills and to compete against other athletes of similar ability.
+These programs give athletes the opportunity to train, on at least a weekly basis, to improve their skills and to compete against other athletes of similar ability.

-Affiliates also have an administrative component to provide for their overall operation and ensure the Special Olympics mandate is met.
-Affiliates are accredited by the territorial/provincial chapter to offer Special Olympics programs.
+Affiliates are accredited by the territorial chapter to offer Special Olympics programs.

 Currently, Yellowknife is the only affiliate in the NWT.